MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 `-kvaLoadBalancerType`

-This takes in either `unstacked_haproxy` or `stacked_kube_vip`. `unstacked_haproxy` is the default where a separate load balancer VM is deployed with HAProxy as the Azure Kubernets Service host's API server endpoint. `stacked_kube_vip`is a load balancer solution, [Kubevip](https://kube-vip.io/), for the Azure Kubernetes Service host.
-It allows you to specify a static IP address in the host as a floating IP across the control plane nodes to keep the API server highly available through that IP.
+This takes in either `unstacked_haproxy` or `stacked_kube_vip`. `unstacked_haproxy` is the default where a separate load balancer VM is deployed with HAProxy as the Azure Kubernetes Service host's API server endpoint. `stacked_kube_vip`is a load balancer solution, [Kubevip](https://kube-vip.io/), for the Azure Kubernetes Service host.
+It allows you to specify a static IP address in the host as a floating IP across the control plane nodes to keep the API server highly available through the IP.
 If this option is chosen, you must specify the static IP address in the `kvaControlPlaneEndpoint` parameter, and no separate load balancer VM is deployed.

 `stacked_kube_vip` requires an IP address and is more resource friendly by saving memory, CPU, and deployment time.
 If you do not have an IP address to use as the floating IP, you should use `unstacked_haproxy`.
 The latter option requires a a load balancer VM.